 You’ve probably never thought about the body control module (BCM) in your car, but this component plays an important and comprehensive role in how the electrical features of your vehicle operate.
+A modern vehicle is far more complicated than those built a few decades ago with new components like the BCM to carry out an array of tasks.
 Since the BCM touches on so many different systems, it’s not always obvious when things start to go awry.
 Check out this brief explanation of the BCM and the symptoms that could indicate it’s on the fritz.

 Common Trouble Signs